Mexico in World War I: Relationship with the United States

 Mexican neutrality in the Great War reflected a hostility toward the U.S., due to several earlier U.S. interventions in Mexico.
 In February 1913, Victoriano Huerta had conspired with the U.S. ambassador Henry Lane Wilson to oust Francisco I. Madero from the presidency of Mexico.
 The coup d'état was the culmination of violence in Mexico City, known as the Ten Tragic Days (La decena trágica), in the waning days of the William Howard Taft presidency.
 President Woodrow Wilson also ordered the invasion of Veracruz in 1914, resulting in the death of 170 Mexican soldiers and an unknown number of civilians.

 The relationship between Woodrow Wilson and Venustiano Carranza, whose political position had been aided by U.S. recognition in October 1915, allowing U.S. arms sales to Carranza's faction against its main rival General Pancho Villa, was initially cordial.
-Villa retaliated arms dealers in Columbus, New Mexico because he had been sold faulty weapons and powder that resulted in the death of his men in battle.
+Villa retaliated against arms dealers in Columbus, New Mexico because he had been sold faulty weapons and powder that resulted in the death of his men in battle.
 In the 1916 attack, 17 Americans were killed when they would not return their money or supply replacement weapons.
-Although it occurred on American soil, it was not an attack on the US government.
-The media reported it differently.
+Although it occurred on American soil, it was not an attack on the US government, however the media reported differently.
 Wilson sent U.S. Army General John J. Pershing into Mexico for punitive action to capture Villa.
 The Pancho Villa Expedition destroyed Villa's militia but failed to capture Villa himself.
 The expedition stalled and Carranza, a strong nationalist, demanded Pershing's withdrawal from Mexican soil.
-Wilson complied and the expedition was ended,having never apprehended Villa.
+Wilson complied and the expedition was ended.

-U.S. interests were threatened by the proclamation of the Mexican Constitution of 1917 and Mexico was in constant threat of being invaded by the U.S.
+U.S. interests were threatened by the proclamation of the Mexican Constitution of 1917 and Mexico was in constant threat of being invaded by the U.S. Capturing Villa proved to be a challenge as Villa’s forces used guerrilla warfare on Pershing’s men, with most of the fighting being done on horseback.